 Video Relay for British Sign Language users

 We've partnered with SignVideo to offer a Video Relay service for BSL users.
-The service is free to use and is available Monday to Friday 8am to 6pm and Saturday 8.30am to 2pm.
+The service is free and available Monday to Friday, 8 am to 6 pm and Saturday, 8.30 am to 2 pm.

 How do I use SignVideo?